 You can use your brand positioning to communicate your product’s value, boost brand awareness, or justify your pricing-to name a few.
 No matter how you use it, brand positioning can have a major impact on your bottom line.

-A positioning statement is a brief thought (no longer than a paragraph) that explains how you want your brand to be perceived.
-Take into consideration everything that could impact your company reputation:
+Create your positioning statement as a brief thought (no longer than a paragraph) explaining how you want to influence consumer perception about your brand.
+Take into consideration everything that could affect your company reputation:

 - Who is your target market?